-Supporting citizens in running their own air quality experiments
+To support citizens in running their own air quality experiments

 Anyone regardless of background can join COMPAIR and participate in measuring and reviewing air quality against other city data sources.
 COMPAIR supports volunteers with simple tools to help capture, compare and understand the data.

-Facilitating conversations with city decision
+To facilitate conversations with urban decision makers

 Understanding air quality data is not enough.
 COMPAIR helps volunteer groups to make their solutions real, from local actions everyone can take to influencing wider city policy.

 A COMPAIR Point of View